 Scotland’s devolved tax authority, which is responsible for the administration and collection of Land and Building Transaction Tax (LBTT) and Scottish Landfill Tax (SLfT), revealed the total revenue raised when it published its 2015-2016 annual report and financial statements today.
 The revenue collected is transferred to the Scottish Consolidated Fund to support the delivery of public services in Scotland.

 Revenue Scotland would like to remind agents of their responsibilities in respect to Arrangements Satisfactory for LBTT.
 Transactions for residential properties with a chargeable consideration of £40,000 and over will require an LBTT return to be made, even if no tax is due.
 Full details on which land transactions are notifiable for LBTT purposes and which are not can be found at LBTT4003”

 On 4 August 2016, the Bank of England announced a 0.25% decrease in the base interest rate.
 With effect from 10 August 2016, we have amended our rates accordingly.
 Please visit our penalties and interest pages for more information.

 SLfT guidance on the conditions that must be met before a contribution is deemed as a qualifying contributions for the purposes of the SLCF.

 Terminology used in SLfT and information on exemptions

-27 operators provided returns covering 47 sites.
+27 operators provided returns for the latest quarter, covering 47 sites.